avacado27/SmartPlantMonitor/README.md

-🌱 Smart Plant Monitor
+# 🌱 Smart Plant Monitor
-An Arduino-based project that monitors plant soil moisture, light, and temperature, displaying real-time readings on an I2C LCD and automatically watering plants when needed.
+An Arduino-based plant monitoring system that tracks soil moisture, temperature, and light levels, with an automatic water pump for dry soil.

-🚀 Features
+## 🚀 Features
+✅ Measure soil moisture and display as DRY, MED, or WET
+🌡️ Monitor temperature in Celsius and Fahrenheit
+💡 Track ambient light levels as LOW, MED, or HIGH
-✅ Measure and display soil moisture, light levels, and temperature 💧 Automatically water plants when soil is dry
+💧 Automatic water pump activates when soil is dry
-📺 Alternate LCD display between temperature and sensor readings ⚡ Non-blocking timing using millis()
+🖥️ Display readings on a 16x2 I2C LCD

-🛠️ Tech Stack
+## 🛠️ Tech Stack
+- Arduino UNO (ATmega328P)
-Arduino Uno
+- Arduino IDE
-I2C LCD 16x2
+- C++ (Arduino language)
+- LiquidCrystal_I2C library (I2C LCD control)
-Soil Moisture Sensor, Light Sensor, NTC Thermistor
+- Sensors: Soil moisture, Light sensor, NTC Thermistor
-DC Water Pump
-Arduino IDE (C++)
+- DC water pump

-🧰 How to Run
+## 🧰 How to Run

-Connect the sensors and pump to the Arduino according to the code.
+1. Connect the sensors and pump to the Arduino as specified in the code.

-Open SmartPlantMonitor.ino in Arduino IDE.

-Upload the sketch to your Arduino Uno.
+2. Upload `SmartPlantMonitor.ino` to your Arduino using the Arduino IDE.

-Power the Arduino and monitor the LCD display for real-time readings.
+3. Power the Arduino via USB or external 9V supply.
+4. Observe sensor readings on the LCD and watch the pump activate automatically when the soil is dry.